betterscientificsoftware/bssw.io/Articles/Blog/2022-02-sc21-correctness-workshop.md

 ### Looking Forward

-With programming models and HPC systems becoming more complex and heterogeneous, correctness will continue to be a challenge in scientific software--the workshop will continue to provide a venue for discussing methods, tools, and techniques to address such a challenge.
+With programming models and HPC systems becoming more complex and heterogeneous, correctness will continue to be a challenge in scientific software—the workshop will continue to provide a venue for discussing methods, tools, and techniques to address such a challenge.